Finding a Faculty Sponsor

 The Gevirtz School does not provide funding, housing, nor paid teaching positions for visiting scholars.
 Visitors must have their own funding established when applying for their J-1 Visa.

 For information on funding and other requirements needed to visit as a scholar, please refer to the Office of International Students & Scholars (OISS) webpage.

 The UCSB Community Housing Office maintains an on-line listing of community rentals.
 The Department of Education can provide access to this for their visiting scholars who have been approved for a visit.

 Conference Services at UCSB rents cottages on campus to visiting scholars for periods of one week or longer.

-If you decide to come as a visiting scholar and have obtained a faculty sponsor, please allow a minimum of three months prior to your arrival to complete the paperwork necessary for your visit.
+If you decide to come as a visiting scholar and have obtained a faculty sponsor, please allow a minimum of 3 months prior to your arrival to complete the paperwork necessary for your visit.
 J-1 documents received late will NOT be processed by OISS and you will be required to amend your visit dates with your Faculty Sponosr.

-Visa processes cannot begin with OISS more than six months in advance of your arrival date.
+Visa processes cannot begin with OISS more than 6 months in advance of your arrival date.

 No Express Mail service is available to expedite paperwork.
 DS-2019 paperwork to addresses outside of the U.S. will take five to six weeks to be received.
 Visitors who wish to arrange for optional express mail service should consult their department's Program Assistant.

 For Questions Contact: